-On May 16, the Tigers and Major League Baseball (MLB) partnered to go to bat against breast cancer.
-The Tigers and MLB donated over 1,300 tickets to breast cancer survivors who were registered for the Race for the Cure, volunteers and their families to attend the game.
-Over 230 breast cancer survivors from the Race for the Cure were recognized on field in a pregame ceremony prior to the National Anthem.
+On May 12, the Detroit Tigers and Major League Baseball (MLB) partnered to "go to bat" against breast cancer to increase awareness, promote early detection and raise funds to support breast cancer research.
+The Tigers and MLB donated more than 2,000 tickets to volunteers.
+Breast cancer survivors who were registered for the Race for the Cure, volunteers and their families were invited to attend the game at Comerica Park.
+Over 275 breast cancer survivors from Race from the Cure were recognized on-field in a pregame ceremony prior to the National Anthem.

-The Detroit Tigers continued their partnership with Susan G. Komen Race for the Cure.
-The Detroit Race for the Cure is an annual 5K run/walk and 1 mile walk starting and finishing at Comerica Park to raise funds for research to end breast cancer forever.
-A group of Tigers Wives and front office staff along with family and friends formed a team to support the Race for the Cure.
-The Tiger Wives also presented the "Tigers Wives Rookie of the Year" award to recognize the largest new team to register for the Race.
-The team will be treated to a Tigers game during the 2012 regular season.
+The Detroit Tigers continued their partnership with Susan G. Komen Race for the Cure by creating a team of Tigers Wives and front office staff that participated in the annual Detroit Race for the Cure.
+The 5k run/walk and one mile walk starting and finishing at Comerica Park raises funds for research.
+The Tigers Wives also presented the "Tigers Wives Rookie of the Year" award to recognize the largest new team to register for the race.

 The Tigers Wives partnered with The Salvation Army to help make a difference in the community.
 In May, the Tigers Wives joined volunteers on The Salvation Army Bed and Bread Truck to help distribute food at various stops throughout the city of Detroit.
 Christy Downs, wife of Tigers pitcher Darin Downs, Carrie Kelly, wife of Tigers outfielder Don Kelly, Erica May, fiancé of Tigers pitcher Max Scherzer, and Molly Peralta, wife of Tigers infielder Jhonny Peralta assisted The Salvation Army in their efforts to serve over 5,000 meals a day for the hungry and homeless in the community.